A modular redesign that brought Users back into the experience.

 Improve daily interaction, reduce friction, ship with intent.

-• Users uninterested in feed.
-Analyzing user data showed that very few users actually scrolled through the content and even fewer enaged.
+• Users uninterested in feed: user data showed that very few users actually scrolled through the content and even fewer engaged with it.

 • Content feed requires too much effort to maintain for results.
 The feed had a full team developing schedules and content with little return on investment.